yeehaa123/presentation-moonconf/slides.md

 "... the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API."

-Just like most modern airports consist of separate terminals and other building that each serve a particular purpose.
+Just like most modern airports consist of separate terminals and other buildings that each serve a specific purpose.
 The microservices architecture loses the concept of a predefined whole.

 In direct contrast to the microkernel architecture, microservices do not need a central hub to work properly.
 Each service functions independently as well as in conjunction with others.